 Endosperm contains carbohydrates, a little protein, B vitamins and minerals.

 It can be concluded that grains are very essential for strength and stamina.
 They are being grown for thousands of years and will give you immense source of energy and keep you powerful.
+Moreover, whole grain food is good for acne.

 Vegetables are often referred to as superfoods.
 That is because of their uncountable benefits and a large reservoir of many beneficial nutrients.